 Position – People can drag and drop ideas around the map.
 Use this sorting exercise to drag the most important ideas to the top of the list, along the axis of a chart, or to a different region of a canvas.
 You can do this individually to see how aligned people are, or promote a collaborative approach so that everyone sees the same output.
 Reports will show the position of ideas relative to each other.

 Action – Add multiple actions to an idea based on what needs to be done, who is responsible, and when it needs to be done by.
 Generate a report with a list of actions for each idea.

 Results – This step displays the final outcomes from each step.
 You can view this at any time.
 Ideas can be sorted according to votes, ratings, or alphabetically.

 Consent – Provide a notification or have contributors acknowledge the terms and conditions of joining a map.
 Reports show you the date and time of people providing their consent.

 Survey – Create a basic survey with multiple-choice questions contributors can respond to prior to joining the map.

 RUN YOUR ACTIVITY

-Invite people into your map as viewers, contributors of facilitators with email, link, QR Code, or Map ID.
-GroupMap works on all devices with a modern browser and Internet connection.
+Invite people into your map as Viewers, Contributors or Facilitators with email, link, QR Code, or Map ID.
+GroupMap works on all devices with a modern browser and internet connection.
 Lead people through the activity, facilitate discussion, capturing ideas and comments as you go through each step.
-People will see the process flow on their screen.
+People will see the process flow on their screens.
 You can see who is on your map and change their access level.